ErcinDedeoglu/cloudflare-warp/README.md

 ## Mobile VPN (Shadowsocks)

-Connect your mobile devices using Shadowsocks apps - works as a system-wide VPN without requiring special Docker privileges.
+Connect your mobile devices using Shadowsocks apps - works as a system-wide VPN without requiring special Docker privileges. **Shadowsocks is always enabled** on ports 8388/8389.

 ### Supported Apps